LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-oo.rst

 How to Submit
 --------------

-To turn in your assignment and get credit, follow the :ref:`submission instructions <how-to-submit-work>`.
+To turn in your assignment and get credit...